Nakalski/LaneDetection/README.md

 **Initial Goal**
 Since i already knew something about OpenCV in Python, I decided to try to learn the same library but in C++, thus this small project was born.
-It detect lanes and track the point’s movement to determine if the vehicle is turning or changing slope.
+It detect lanes and track the point’s.

 **Algorithm**
 This subsection will explain the pipeline of the Algorithm step by step.